Neel-blvd/cms/README.md

 3) TailwindCSS would be used as it helps scale our application with ease, and has a negligible learning curve.

+4) All commit messages are written in present tense, and not in past tense.
+(Weird industry convention)

 // How to spin up the 'vite' development server to serve the website locally -